Skip to Main Content Page Header

 PRISMA flow diagram

-When writing up your systematic review, you must include a flow diagram indicating the number of papers found and the number removed after various screening stages.
-You can use a standard PRISMA template for this diagram and an online tool (link opens in a new window) to generate PRISMA flow diagrams.
+When preparing your systematic review, you should include a flow diagram illustrating the total number of studies identified and the number excluded at each screening stage.
+To generate PRISMA flow diagrams, you can use a standard PRISMA template for this diagram and the Key PRISMA 2020 documents (link opens in a new window).

 ROSES flow diagram

-When writing up your systematic review, you must include a flow diagram indicating the number of papers found and the number removed after various screening stages.
-You can use a standard ROSES template for this diagram and another online tool (link opens in a new window) to generate ROSES flow diagrams.
+When preparing your systematic review, you should include a flow diagram illustrating the total number of studies identified and the number excluded at each screening stage.
+You can use a standard ROSES template for this diagram and ROSES Flow Diagrams (link opens in a new window) to generate ROSES flow diagrams.